 Core Curriculum

-The Core Curriculum is the part of each student’s degree program in which he or she has the opportunity to develop transferrable skills that meet requirements common to all UTSA undergraduates.
+The Core Curriculum is the part of each student’s degree program in which they have the opportunity to develop transferrable skills that meet requirements common to all UTSA undergraduates.
 Candidates for a bachelor’s degree must achieve core objectives by completing the Core Curriculum.

 Transfer of Core Curriculum Courses